Arlind-dev/dotfiles/README.md

-# NixOS Configuration Guide
+# My NixOS Config

-This guide outlines the steps to set up NixOS on Virtual Machines (VMs) and Windows Subsystem for Linux (WSL), including importing your NixOS configuration.
+This guide outlines the steps to set up NixOS on Virtual Machines (VMs) and Windows Subsystem for Linux (WSL), including importing **my NixOS configuration**.

 ## Installing my NixOS on WSL